Queens Plaza Court Building: City operations

 In 1963, the City of New York began negotiating to lease space in the Pan Am Building for the Bureau of Buildings, Design and Construction of the Board of Education.
 In April 1963, Pan Am began vacating the Long Island City building, moving operations to their new corporate headquarters (now the MetLife Building) on 45th Street in Midtown Manhattan.
 In August 1963, it was announced that the city Department of Traffic would move into the Long Island City building, along with the Board of Education's design and construction division and division of maintenance and operation.

 The city agencies moved into the building in February 1964.
-The Board of Education divisions relocated from 42 to 15 Crescent Street on the south side of Queens Plaza, taking up the second through sixth floors in the building.
+The Board of Education divisions relocated from 42-15 Crescent Street on the south side of Queens Plaza, taking up the second through sixth floors in the building.
 The Traffic Department, relocating from 100 Gold Street in Lower Manhattan, would occupy the seventh and eighth floors.
 In September 1964, the New York City Board of Estimate approved a ten-year lease of space in the Pan Am Building for both agencies.

 On December 17, 1964, what is now the Traffic Management Center was opened as part of a new citywide computerized traffic monitoring system.
 The center included a UNIVAC 1004 card processor computer.
 In 1974, the building was purchased by the city for $5.25 million.
 It was determined to be less expensive to acquire the building outright rather than continue leasing it.